Child Support Enforcement

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Non-payment of child support is serious.
+Non-payment of child support is serious legal matter.
 Under the Child Support Enforcement Act of 1984, district attorneys (D.A.s) or state's attorneys must help a parent collect child support.

-State laws provide options and resources for parents that need to enforce child support orders and collect past-due child support.
-For example, states can deduct child support from your lottery winnings.
-Other methods of enforcement include:
+State laws provide options and resources for parents who need to enforce child support orders and collect past-due child support.
+Methods of enforcement include:

 - Credit reporting